Requirements for the M.S. and Ph.D. Degrees in Geoscience

 A.2 GUIDANCE AND EVALUATION (G&E) COMMITTEE

 By the start of the first semester, each student will have an Advisor (or potential Advisors) who will select, in consultation with the student, additional members of the Guidance and Evaluation (G&E) committee.
-The Department requires a G&E Committee meeting once each year until the Preliminary Exam has been completed.
+The Department requires a G&E Committee meeting annually for MS students and annually until the Preliminary Exam has been completed for PhD students.
 The meetings should occur at least two weeks before the end of classes in the spring semester.
-For entering students, it is recommended that the G&E committee meet during the first semester.
+For entering students, it is recommended that the G&E Committee meet during the first semester.

 Members of the G&E Committee, including the advisor, may be changed by obtaining agreement of the prospective member (or advisor) and the advisor and notifying the Graduate Studies Committee in writing of the change.